Carniverous19/helium-DIY-middleman/README.md

     python3 gateways2miners.py -h
 for additional info on parameters and their meaning

+### Permanent Installation and Startup

+For more reliable and permanent operation, you can also install middleman in its own working directory and have it started up by your system automatically via `systemd`.
+To do so, you must run

+    sudo make install

+This will install the source code and other necessary items in a new directory, `/home/middleman`.
+If you wish to have middleman installed in a different directory, run this modified version of the installation command:

+    sudo make DESTROOT=/different/directory install

+#### Run-time configuration

+There are several options that you may wish to change about middleman's startup behavior in a permanent installation.
+To make these eaiser to control without having to modify the source code, the startup scripts will check for a text file named `/home/middleman/middleman.conf`, which can contain the following settings.

+    middleman_python=
+    middleman_args=
+    etc.

+#### Enabling via systemd

+Once installed, you will need to tell `systemd` that you'd like middleman to automatically start every time the system is brought up.
+Do so by running

+    sudo systemctl enable middleman

 ### Configuration files for middleman
 The configuration files are the same used by the semtech packet forwarder but only require a subset of fields.
 A minimal example is: